 We have selected two knives this week to feature and we will change the knives on this page from time to time as new patterns come in - we will try to feature new distinctive materials or some nice examples of the knife makers art.

-Have a look at our handmade Sheffield folding knife with scales made from planking from HMS Victory, Nelson’s flagship at the Battle of Trafalgar.
+Have a look at our handmade Sheffield pocket knife with scales made from planking from HMS Victory, Nelson’s flagship at the Battle of Trafalgar.
 The knives are made with traditional blade types which would have been used in British warships of the period.
 These knives make great nautical gifts.
 A signed letter on handmade paper such as would have been used during that period is included.
 We have even tried to use a typeface appropriate for that era - click here These fine collectible HMS Victory oak gifts are made solely for us by one of Sheffield’s leading knife makers.

 We also have a range of associated memorabilia including a copper medal made using the copper from the Foudroyant shipwreck which has been set into wood from the oak salvaged from HMS Victory making a unique piece utilising materials from two of Nelson’s flagships. click here.

-The commemorative knives made utilising the Lee Enfield walnut now come with a variety of centenary inscriptions on their blades including ‘The Battle of Somme’.
+The commemorative Sheffield knives made utilising the Lee Enfield walnut now come with a variety of centenary inscriptions on their blades including ‘The Battle of Somme’.
 Click here to see them on our other web site.